hasura/ndc-mcp-rs/README.md

 # NDC-MCP Connector

+**NOTE**: Use https://github.com/hasura/ndc-mcp-ts (typescript port) to work directly with `npx` invokable mcp servers.
+The TS ported connector has `npx` installed by default via nodejs.
+No need for installing deps in connector Dockerfile.

 A Native Data Connector (NDC) that bridges Hasura DDN with Model Context Protocol (MCP) servers, exposing MCP resources as collections and tools as functions/procedures.

 ## Features